ml-tooling/ml-workspace/README.md

 #### Run code from version control system

 You can execute code directly from Git, Mercurial, Subversion, or Bazaar by using the pip-vcs format as described in [this guide](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support).
-For example, to execute code from the `docker-res/tests/ml-job` directory of a git repository, just run:
+For example, to execute code from the subdirectory of a git repository, just run:

 ```bash
 docker run --env EXECUTE_CODE="git+https://github.com/ml-tooling/ml-workspace.git#subdirectory=docker-res/tests/ml-job" mltooling/ml-workspace:latest